Need help in solving your issues with an online casino? We, Gamblescope, are happy to provide it.

 Secondly, the first thing any third-party agency will ask before they assist with your complaint is whether you have spoken to the casino’s support team and what the outcome was.
 Failure to answer this question positively and provide details will ultimately mean your complaint will not go further.

-Step Two: Lodge a Formal Complaint with the Licensing Authority
+Step 2: Lodge a Formal Complaint with the Licensing Authority

 All legitimate online casinos are affiliated with a gambling license authority.
 If the casino you want to use does not have a casino license, avoid them at all costs.
 Casinos with a license from a reputable agency offer a degree of player protection and redress for complaints.
 But some are better than others.
 Online casinos licensed in south American jurisdictions like Curacao and Costa Rica offer very little player protection.
 They are unlikely to listen to your complaint.
 For this reason, it is always better to play at a casino that is licensed and regulated by regulators such as the United Kingdom Gambling Commission (UKGC), Malta Gaming Authority (MGA), or one of many other European agencies.